-Each backup is a complete snapshot of a site environment’s files, database, redirects, and Nginx configuration at the time the backup was created.
+Each backup is a complete snapshot of a site environment’s files, database, redirects, Nginx configuration, and MyKinsta settings at the time the backup was created.
+This includes the site’s Domains list (WordPress Sites > sitename > Domains).
 Note that the timestamps for backups you see in MyKinsta are based on your local system time, not the timezone of the region your site is hosted in.

-WordPress backups can be found on the backup tab of each of your sites and are divided into five different sections:
+WordPress backups can be found on the backup tab of each of your sites (WordPress Sites > sitename > Backups) and are divided into five different sections:

 - Daily: We create a backup automatically every day.